 Ultimately potential customers will favour companies who tell their story, are personable, take pride in their work and enjoy what they do.
 Take a look at your posts – are you hitting the spot?

 If you’d like to become a Facebook expert and achieve a bustling business page that stands out from the competition and gets you loyal customers, check out my online course.
-It could be what you need to make 2020 a year to remember!
+It could be what you need to make this a year to remember!

 Bye for now,